sabit-shaiholla/football-oracle/README.md

   * Username: admin
   * Password: admin

+## API Documentation
+* Swagger UI: Access the Swagger UI at http://localhost:8080/swagger-ui.html to explore and test the API endpoints.

 ## Contributing
 I welcome contributions from the community!
 If you're a football enthusiast, data scientist, or developer, there are plenty of ways to get involved.